-Dr Chris Gillies has a passion for underwater and being active.
-During his time as a Marine Biologist he’s had more life changing experiences than most of us will experience in a lifetime!
-He’s dived in Antarctica; come face to face with a humpback whale; been interrogated by a group of Adeli penguins; and even had a spider named after him!
+Dr Chris Gillies has a passion for underwater and being active – and during his time as a Marine Biologist he’s had more life changing experiences than most of us will experience in a lifetime!
+He’s dived in Antarctica; come face to face with a humpback whale, been interrogated by a group of Adeli penguins and even had a spider named after him!

-As a child Chris’s dream was to be a pilot, but at 6’4 he was too tall for the defence force… so he looked to his love of the great outdoors, seeking a career that would allow him to work outside in in active role.
-Although he didn’t study biology at school, he enrolled to do an environmental science degree at University of Technology, in Sydney – and he was hooked from day one!
+When Chris was in school he wanted to be a pilot but at 6’4 he was too tall for the defence force.
+He knew he wanted a career that would allow him to be active, and his other great love was the great outdoors… So, although he hadn’t studied biology at school he decided to follow his heart and enrolled to do an environmental science degree at University of Technology, Sydney.
+His punt paid off, and he was hooked from day one!

-He majored in freshwater science/ecology, which took him to Antarctica to do his PhD with the Australian Antarctic division on shallow water systems.
+Chris’s major in freshwater science/ecology eventually lead him to Antarctica to do his PhD with the Australian Antarctic division on shallow water systems.
 “A lot of the work for my PhD was almost pioneering – we know so little about the creatures that live on the seafloor surrounding Antarctica, even basic things like what they eat.
-Conducing science in such an extreme environment is obviously challenging but that’s what makes it so rewarding”
+Conducing science in such an extreme environment is obviously challenging but that’s what makes it so rewarding”.

 He is particularly focused on bringing people and nature together in harmony.
 “The way to effect good conservation on the ground is to learn about what’s important to people.
-If you want to put in a marine park or protect a piece of land or restore a shellfish reef you need to convince people that it’s a good idea – looking for win-win situations for people and nature and be able to communicate why this will benefit them – if you get them excited big things can happen!”
+If you want to put in a marine park or protect a piece of land or restore a shellfish reef you need to convince people that it’s a good idea – looking for win-win situations for people and be able to communicate why this will benefit them – if you get them onside big things can happen!

-He has always been a big advocate for encouraging citizen science projects, which help people to become involved in science, because science doesn’t need to be exclusively for professionals!
+He has always been a big advocate for encouraging citizen science projects to allow people to become involved in science because science doesn’t need to be exclusively for professionals!

 “I’ve seen people gain a lot of personal benefit from getting involved in citizen science projects.
 It could be field work, gathering data, sharing stories or planting a tree.
 Without people we couldn’t achieve many of the results we’re achieving both here and around the world.
 Nature really does need people.”